forkkit/glamplify/README.md

     // All messages must be static strings (as per Culture Amp Sensibile Default) log.Debug("Something happened")

-    // Emit debug trace with fields - by default these are set "forward-to=none" (not splunk, remain in cloudwatch log)
+    // Emit debug trace with fields - by default these are set "forward-log=none" (not splunk, remain in cloudwatch log)
     // Fields can contain any type of variables log.Debug("Something happened", log.Fields{
 		"aString": "hello",